 The distinction is also important from the point of view of employees, because they may have a hard time trying to raise workforce productivity unless they help their employees maximise their own productivity first.

 Improved performance starts with employee engagement.
 That’s why the employers need to do their best to create conditions in which employees can unfold their full potential.
 Without this, even the most complete productivity guide won’t give any results.
 What can they do exactly to get started?

 Good quality equipment at the office can work wonders for employee productivity.
-With an efficient computer and a big screen you’ll be able to complete your tasks one by one, instead of worrying about slowly loading pages.
-And people don’t want to waste time trying to figure out how to print out an important document when the printer is not responding.
+With an efficient computer and a big screen, you’ll be able to complete your tasks one by one, instead of worrying about slowly loading pages.

 Apart from hardware, it’s also vital to provide employees with efficient collaboration tools that will structure the workflow and facilitate communication in the team, such as HeySpace.

 Another important thing is to take care of workplace conditions.
 Even seemingly trivial matters, such as temperature, can make a difference for employee productivity and motivation, not to mention some space to focus in silence when necessary.

 What employers should also take into account are the differences in peak productivity of their employees.
 None of us is able to stay productive or focus on one thing for 8 hours straight and that’s known for a fact.
 But what’s equally important is that every employee can have their peak productivity at a different time of the day.
 That’s why it’s a good idea to offer flexible working hours.